webmaven/conference/conferences/pycon_ve.rst

 In the Middle
 -------------

-Well, we were on March 2013, I saw the Argentinans launched the website for their PyCon, we didn't have anything, not even an *Under Construction* page and I had a Panic Attack.
+Well, we were on March 2013, I saw the Argentinians launched the website for their PyCon, we didn't have anything, not even an *Under Construction* page and I had a Panic Attack.
 I rushed to find a sponsor to develop